 Essentially, the SSI application process asks for information on both the person’s impairments and medical providers.
 Furthermore, the application will require general background information such as the applicant’s name, social security number, marital status, any divorces, and whether the person has minor children.
 Additionally, information will be requested regarding the applicant’s household resources and income.
 While medical records are not required at this stage, adding them into an application early may help to expedite the process, as well as a daily function report regarding the applicant’s impairment.

 For an initial application, the SSA tries to respond within six to eight months of filing.
 However, from the initial filing of an SSI application all the way to a hearing before an Administrative Law Judge (ALJ), the process can last three years.
 Naturally, the stage that a case is in will affect the associated duration.
 For example, a reconsideration may vary from one to eight months, while a hearing could take between 15 and 18 months.
+For more information about the Alpharetta SSI application process, contact an attorney.

 In Alpharetta, an individual can file a claim at a local social security office by phone or in person.
 If they have an Alpharetta address, the case may be routed to the Gwinnett SSA office or to the Marietta social security office.